 In late January 2019, David Weissman copied me an email conversation about the OS accepting the responsibility for maintaining SINA.
 The participants included David Hunter (current OS President), Derek Woller (current Web Master), and Maria Marta Cigliano (current OSF online “Officer”).
 From this conversation, this plan for the transfer of SINA to the Orthopterists’ Society seemed possible:

-(3) When the transfer of ownership occurs, TJW and/or TMC will remain in their respective roles unless OS wishes otherwise.
+(3) When the transfer of ownership occurs, TJW and/or TMC will remain in their respective roles until OS wishes otherwise.

 (4) If TMC resigns as web master, TJW plans to use the endowment funds he has set aside for her support until the end of 2021 to hire a replacement.